Mathematics without LaTeX

 Various.

-Native web rendering of mathematics is provided by MathML, but it is supported, more or less, only in Firefox and Safari, and also is an ugly syntax to write by hand.
-It’s more of lingua franca for translating mathematical markup between equation editors and browsers which might be displayed by complicated browser-specific logic which I do not wish to know about.
-Unless this is more widely taken up I won’t be investigating it for my own use, and less so direct use.
+Native web rendering of mathematics is provided by MathML, but it is supported, more or less, only in Firefox and Safari, and it’s also an ugly syntax to write by hand.
+It’s more of a lingua franca for translating mathematical markup between equation editors and browsers, which might be displayed by complicated browser-specific logic that I do not wish to know about.
+Unless this is more widely adopted I won’t be investigating it for my own use, and even less so direct use.

 There are utils to convert LaTeX math to MathML, e.g. Texzilla, or LaTeXML, which I have not tried.